Venezuela government faces brutality accusations over unrest

 "This is a moribund government which the world is calling genocidal," said opposition leader Henrique Capriles, using the inflammatory language typical of politicians on both sides.

-At Carrasco's fourth-floor apartment in a middle-class neighbourhood of Valencia, his mother gazes from their balcony at police trucks in the street outside.
+At Carrasco's fourth-floor apartment in a middle-class neighborhood of Valencia, his mother gazes from their balcony at police trucks in the street outside.

 "They're dangerous thugs," she said, backing the version of her son, who works with his father installing kitchens around Valencia.
 "I don't support any political party.
 I just want to live, to do my shopping and not get killed."